Wausau West Career Center

 Colleges & Universities

-The UW System has 26 campuses which includes 13 two-year colleges and 13 four-year universities.
+The UW System has 26 campuses which includes 13 four-year universities and 13 two-year branch campuses.

-Wisconsin's Association of Independent Colleges & Universities (non-profit) include 24 campuses.
+Wisconsin's Association of Independent Colleges & Universities (non-profit) has 23 campuses.

 The Wisconsin Technical College System consists of 16 technical colleges.